 - The share of federally insured credit unions with positive net income was highest in Alaska and Vermont (both 100 percent), followed by Minnesota (96 percent).

 - The share was lowest in Nebraska (61 percent) in the first half of 2022, followed by New Jersey and Rhode Island (both 67 percent).

 - 2022 Q2 Summary Tables (Accessible web page)

 - Download CSV for NCUA Quarterly Map Review - Economic Indicators Summary

 - Download CSV for NCUA Quarterly Map Review - Credit Union Indicators Summary

 For questions, comments, and/or suggestions about this page and the graphing functionality, please fill out our Website Feedback form.

 1 Data for the latest quarter are as of the public release date.
 The definition of the “state” variable was modified with the 2022Q1 release.

-2 Overseas territories—Guam, Puerto Rico, and the Virgin Islands—are included in the calculations of the U.S. statistics and reported in the summary indicators tables at the end of this report.
-Due to the small number of credit unions in each, however, they are not represented on the maps or in the text.
+2 Overseas territories—Guam, Puerto Rico, and the Virgin Islands— are included in the calculations of the U.S. statistics and the maps and reported in the summary indicators tables at the end of this report.
+Due to the small number of credit unions in each, however, they are not represented in the text.

 3 Technically, by construction of the median, there can be several credit unions “tied” at the median value.